DevCycleHQ/devcycle-docs/docs/integrations/vercel-edge-config.md

 - Node.js
 - Next.js

-Using it requires a Vercel account and an application running there which uses one of those SDKs.
+Using the integration requires a Vercel account and an application running in that account which is using one of the above SDKs.

 :::info